Lucky (2019 film)

-Lucky is a made-for-television animated film produced by Nickelodeon Animation Studio.
+Lucky is an American made-for-television animated film produced by Nickelodeon Animation Studio.
 An original Nickelodeon film, it features the voices of Mark Hamill, Kira Kosarin, Ron Funches, Flula Borg, and Gunnar Sizemore.
 The film follows an unlucky leprechaun who goes on a quest with his three best friends, Shannon, Sammy, and Reggie, to retrieve the pot of gold stolen from his family in order to restore their luck.

 It premiered on Nickelodeon on March 8, 2019.

 Plot

-Generations before the main story, the McSweeney clan lose their priceless pot of gold to a marauding dragon, condemning every family member to chronic misfortune.
-Hap McSweeney, the clan’s eternally optimistic youngest leprechaun, endures collapsing houses and classroom ridicule yet remains determined to restore his family’s fortune.
+Generations before the main story, the McSweeney clan loses their priceless pot of gold to a marauding dragon, condemning every family member to chronic misfortune.
+Hap McSweeney, the clan's eternally optimistic youngest leprechaun, endures collapsing houses and classroom ridicule yet remains determined to restore his family's fortune.

 During a school excursion to Fortune City, Hap and his three best friends—Shannon, a nimble elf; Sammy, a gentle giant; and Reggie, a gadget-loving gremlin—discover that legendary tycoon Houlihan safeguards a familiar cauldron of shimmering coins inside his high-tech mansion.
-Convinced the treasure is rightfully theirs, the quartet plan a heist that mirrors the intricate manoeuvres of an ‘’Ocean’s Eleven’’ caper.
-Each stage of their break-in, from cracking enchanted vaults to outwitting clockwork gnome sentries, is complicated by Hap’s relentless bad luck, which triggers pratfalls, alarms and chain-reaction mishaps throughout the labyrinthine estate.
+Convinced the treasure is rightfully theirs, the quartet plan a heist that mirrors the intricate maneuvers of an Ocean's Eleven caper.
+Each stage of their break-in, from cracking enchanted vaults to outwitting clockwork gnome sentries, is complicated by Hap's relentless bad luck, which triggers pratfalls, alarms, and chain-reaction mishaps throughout the labyrinthine estate.

-Just as Houlihan corners the intruders atop his gilded observatory, Hap’s luck shifts.
-A final stumble sends the pot tumbling over the balcony; gold showers upon Fortune City’s citizens, equalising fortune across the land and dissolving the McSweeney curse.
-In the aftermath, Hap’s family cottage straightens, Houlihan reckons with ordinary life, and Hap pockets a single coin—a reminder that luck, when shared, is most powerful.
+Hap and his friends locate the pot of gold in Houlihan's basement cave, and Hap retrieves it, ending his family's bad luck curse.
+But Houlihan shows up transformed into his powered-up dragon form and kidnaps Shannon, Sammy, and Reggie, and threatens to drop them into the lava below.
+Forced to protect his friends, Hap drops the pot into the lava, destroying it, bringing bad luck back to his family, but also causing Houlihan to fall into a spell of bad luck where he is struck by a bolt of lightning.
+In the aftermath, Hap learns that having bad luck is not a big deal as long as you remain optimistic and take extra caution to observe the world around you.